 1. You are entitled to free medical and hospital care

-Having shown your European Health Card (EHC), you will be seen by a GP at a local health centre or at your accommodation if you are unable to make the journey.
-If you need to see a specialist or go into hospital, the GP will give you the relevant medical certificate or referral.
+Having shown your European Health Card (EHC), you will be seen by a doctor at a local health centre or at your accommodation if you are unable to make the journey.
+If you need to see a specialist or go into hospital, the doctor will give you the relevant medical certificate or referral.
 Accident and Emergency services are available at hospitals.

 2. You will require your European Health Card (EHC)

 With the European Health Card you will receive the same temporary healthcare services as any other Spanish citizen.
 The expiry date can be found on the European Health Card and it is valid in EU countries, Switzerland, Norway, Iceland and Liechtenstein.